 Every parent knows it’s hard to keep children still for too long.
-Kids today love to run round the house, jump on furniture and bang on everything.
-Unfortunately, this enthusiasm often has the negative side effect of your child injuring himself.
+Kids today love to run around the house, jump on furniture, and bang on everything.
+Unfortunately, this enthusiasm often has the negative side effect of your child injuring themself.
 When this injury takes the form of a chipped tooth, we as parents often end up panicking more than the child.
 If you find yourself in this situation, here are some things you can do to help your child:

 The first thing you should do is stay calm.
 Chipping a tooth is a very common thing and can usually be fixed by your dentist.
 See if your child is in any pain, making sure to call your dentist and schedule an appointment.
 In general, the sooner you deal with the problem, the better.
 If your child is young, he may not even realize what has happened; you will want to avoid making him feel awkward or self-conscious about the tooth, especially if it is particularly noticeable.